AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/example-connect-record-types-and-records.md

 * How to create a connection between two Maestro record types and two Maestro records.

-* How to create a connection between an Adobe Maestro record type and a Workfront project and a connection between a Maestro record and a project.
+* How to create a connection between an Adobe Maestro record type and a Workfront project object type, as well as a connection between a Maestro record and a project.

 For more information, also see the following articles: